Tips to Help You Make the Most of Your MP Liaison Meeting

 - Chloe Swarbrick MP – Green

 - Tracey McLellan MP – Labour

-- Support strengthening the Accessibility for New Zealanders Bill as and when the subject comes up.
+- Support redrafting the Accessibility for New Zealanders Bill as and when the subject comes up.

 Common Questions MPs Might Ask

 NB: If you don’t know the answer to a question you are asked, no problem (no need to pretend you do) - just email the questions through to the campaign team and we will follow up with the MP.
 You can simply say, “I’m not sure about that but I can ask someone from the campaign team to respond to that by email”.